 On July 11, the members of the special committee received an update from D&B's chief financial officer on the financial condition of D&B and its results of operations for the periods following May 5, 2002, which was the end of D&B's first fiscal quarter and the most recent date as of which financial information had been made publicly available.
 The update from the chief financial officer included a discussion of D&B's liquidity and capital resources and D&B's operating performance relative to its financial plan.
-The chief financial officer's update indicated that, while D&B's operating performance was consistent with its prevailing analyst estimates, D&B would be unable to generate sufficient cash flow or obtain sufficient additional financing to open new units so that D&B could maintain its historic growth rates.
-The special committee discussed with its financial and legal advisors the special committee's view that D&B's prospects for increasing shareholder value through internal growth were likely to be significantly limited by D&B's inability to obtain the funding required to open such new units, and as a result, the \$13.50 per share proposed under the merger agreement represented a greater value to the shareholders then was likely to be generated by D&B pursuing such growth in the foreseeable future.
-On July 11 and 12, members of the special committee also contacted the institutional holders who had indicated that they would vote in favor of the merger to further understand their support for the merger as so revised.
-On July 12, the special committee informed D&B Acquisition that they would not support D&B Acquisition's proposal to have D&B share the cost of the special redemption of the notes in the event the merger was not completed.
+The chief financial officer's update indicated that, while D&B's operating performance was consistent with the business plan previously provided to the board of directors, D&B would be unable to generate sufficient cash flow or obtain sufficient additional financing to open new units so that D&B could maintain its historic growth rates.
+The special committee discussed with its financial and legal advisors the special committee's views that D&B's prospects for increasing shareholder value through internal growth were likely to be significantly limited by D&B's inability to obtain the funding required to open such new units, and that as a result, the \$13.50 per share proposed under the merger agreement represented a greater value to the shareholders then was likely to be generated in the foreseeable future by D&B attempting to pursue such growth with limited capital resources.
+On July 11 and 12, members of the special committee also contacted the institutional holders who had indicated that they would vote in favor of the merger to further understand their support for the merger based on the revised terms.
+On July 12, the special committee informed D&B Acquisition that it would not support D&B Acquisition's proposal to have D&B share the cost of the special redemption of the notes in the event the merger was not completed.
 The special committee also informed D&B Acquisition that, in any press release announcing an amendment to the merger agreement, it would require a brief summary of the provisions of the merger agreement regarding the procedures whereby bona fide third party superior proposals could be considered by the special committee, together with contact information for the chairman of the special committee.
-Thereafter, D&B Acquisition withdrew its proposal with respect to sharing the costs of the special redemption of the senior notes terminated the senior note offering and consented to the special committee's request with respect to the press release.
+Thereafter, D&B Acquisition withdrew its proposal with respect to sharing the costs of the special redemption of the senior notes, terminated the senior note offering and consented to the special committee's request with respect to the press release.